-The inventory cost flow assumption is the concept that the cost of an inventory item changes from when it is acquired or built and when it is sold.
-Because of this cost differential, management needs to adopt a cost flow assumption regarding how it treats the cost of goods as they move through the company.
+The inventory cost flow assumption states that the cost of an inventory item changes from when it is acquired or built and when it is sold.
+Because of this cost differential, management needs a formal system for assigning costs to inventory as they transition to sellable goods.

 For example, ABC International buys a widget on January 1 for $50.
 On July 1, it buys an identical widget for $70, and on November 1 it buys yet another identical widget for $90.
 The products are completely interchangeable.
 On December 1, the company sells one of the widgets.
 It bought the widgets at three different prices, so what cost should it report for its cost of goods sold?
 There are a multitude of possible ways to interpret the cost flow assumption.
 For example:

 - FIFO cost flow assumption.
 Under the first in, first out method, you assume that the first item purchased is also the first one sold.
 Thus, the cost of goods sold would be $50.
 Since this is the lowest-cost item in the example, profits would be highest under FIFO.

 - LIFO cost flow assumption.
 Under the last in, first out method, you assume that the last item purchased is also the first one sold.
 Thus, the cost of goods sold would be $90.
 Since this is the highest-cost item in the example, profits would be lowest under LIFO.

 - Specific identification method.
 Under the specific identification method, you can physically identify which specific items are purchased and then sold, so the cost flow moves with the actual item sold.
 This is a rare situation, since most items are not individually identifiable.

 - Weighted average cost flow assumption.
 Under the weighted average method, the cost of goods sold is the average cost of all three units, or $70.
 This cost flow assumption tends to yield a mid-range cost, and therefore also a mid-range profit.